BartBruininks/mdvwhole/README.md

 ## Usage
-install the dependencies at the top of whole.py using pip.
+Install the dependencies at the top of whole.py using pip.

 Making a single gro whole: